mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 *OpEx* - operational expenditure for "rented" infrastructure, which is easier to compare to revenue on an annual basis to judge the value of those expenses.
 Tax deduction is possible within the same year because you are paying every month.
 The cloud can help you focus on OpEx instead of CapEx.

 When moving from on-premises to the cloud, some responsibilities will shift to Microsoft.
 Cloud providers operate under a *Shared Responsibility model:* responsibility is divided between the provider and the customer, where the provider handles the security of the cloud while the customer handles security *inside* their part of the cloud.
+Shared Responsibility in this context can also apply to other topics such as disaster recovery, because not all services automatically replicate data or automatically fall back.

 #### Cloud service models